Self-service policy settings

 Verified identifier

-An email or phone number is verified if it was used as an identifier and was successfully validated through an account activation step (OTP or magic link) or MFA enrollment.
+An email or phone number is verified if ownership of that identifier has been confirmed through an account activation step or through MFA enrollment using the same email address or phone number.

 A verified identifier:

-- OTP or magic link is used during account activation.
+• An OTP or magic link is successfully used during account activation.

 In username-only identity stores, verified identifiers are not available, since the account doesn't include an email or phone identifier.